Dinshaw Maneckji Petit: Career

 As broker to European firms, Petit amassed a large fortune during the period of speculation in Bombay at the time of the American Civil War.
 He founded the Manockji Petit Spinning & Weaving Mills.

 In 1854, Petit founded the "Persian Zoroastrian Amelioration Fund" with the aim of improving the conditions for the less fortunate Zoroastrian co-religionists in Iran.
 The fund succeeded in convincing a number of Iranian Zoroastrians to migrate to India (where they are today known as Iranis), and may have been instrumental in obtaining a remission of the jizya poll tax for their co-religionists in 1882.

 In 1886, he became a member of the Governor-General's Legislative Council, where he was criticized for playing a pro-colonial role despite being a non-official nominee to the council.
 He was referred to as a "gilded sham" and a "magnificent non-entity" by the nationalists.
 He devoted his wealth to philanthropic objects, among the public and private charities which he endowed being the Towers of Silence and fire temples for the Parsi Zoroastrian community, a hospital for animals named Bai Sakarbai Dinshaw Petit Hospital for Animals (named after his wife), a college for women, and the Petit hospital.

 For the advancement of technical education, Petit also donated premises worth Rs.
 3,00,000 at Byculla, Bombay, to the Victoria Jubilee Technical Institute (VJTI), which was recognized by the Government of Bombay as the Central Technological Institute, Bombay Province.
 In winter 1923, the institute relocated to its present location in Matunga, Bombay (now Mumbai).

 He was knighted by the British Crown in 1887, and on 1 September 1890, he became the first Petit baronet of Petit Hall, Bombay.
 The baronetcy was created with remainder to Framjee Petit, second son of the first Baronet, and the heirs male of his body, failing which to the heirs male of the body of the first Baronet.
+Framjee predeceased his father in 1895.
+Consequently, upon the death of the first Baronet in 1901, the title was inherited by Framjee's son, Jeejeebhoy Framjee Petit.
 By Special Act of the Legislative Council of India, all holders of the title were to relinquish their own name on succession and assume those of the first Baronet.

-The Petit surname is not traditionally Parsi and had come about in Sir Dinshaw's great-grandfather's time in the 18th century.
+The Petit surname is not traditionally Parsi and had come about in Sir Dinshaw's grandfather's time in the 18th century.
 He had worked as a shipping clerk and interpreter for the British East India Company.
 French merchants who dealt with the lively, short Parsi clerk called him "le petit Parsi".